C0mposer/Spyro-1-Practice-Rom/wiki/10-level-specific.md

 ## Rat Practice (Gnasty's World)

-Lets you freeze the rat in place so you have more time to set up **rat proxy**.
+Lets you freeze dorito in place so you have more time to set up **rat proxy**.

 | Action | Input |
 |---|---|